barpec12/opal/OPAL/js/Readme.md

 opal_last_stmt(opal_tainted_return);
 // End of OPAL generated code
 ```
 Above is another example of a transformation, but this time for tainted arguments to `invokeFunction`.
-Here, we first generate two variables, one tainted and one untainted.
+Here, we first generate the two variables, one tainted and one untainted.
 These are used to generate a valid call to the function that is invoked by `invokeFunction`.
 The return value is always named `opal_tainted_return` and also flows at the end into `opal_last_stmt`.
 Back in Java, when converting the variable names back to facts, the variable name `opal_tainted_return` indicates the special case that instead of a `BindingFact`, the return value should be tainted.

 ### Limitations
 In theory, if there are too many variables in the top-level scope, the number of arguments in `opal_last_stmt` could reach the maximum number of arguments of the Rhino JavaScript engine, which WALA uses.
 The limit seems to be in the thousands, so that should never accidentally happen in practise.